 STEP 3.
 Remove mixture from heat, then add flavoring and food coloring.

 When you add the flavor, it’s a good idea to turn your head.
 These oils are very strong, and sometimes there is a little smoke that puffs up and and is very strong.
 Try not to sniff it!

 Stir for a minute or two to make sure that the flavoring and coloring are evenly mixed in.

 STEP 4.
 Pour the candy into the lollipop molds.
 Let cool for a little while, remove the metal molds, and package the suckers inside sucker bags.
 You can use ribbon, twist ties, washi tape, etc. to seal these up.

 If you used a plastic sucker mold made for hard candy, then just pull the lollipops out of their molds.

 Wasn’t that easy?
-From start to finish it will take about an hour to make these homemade suckers.
+From start to finish it will take about an hour to make these homemade lollipops.

-I hope you try making your own homemade suckers!
+I hope you try making your own homemade suckers now that you now how to make lollipops!
 Once you buy the molds, you can make as many batches as you want out of them.

-I love that you can personalize the colors and flavors and shapes based on your party theme, the holiday, and more.
+I love that you can personalize the colors and flavors and shapes based on your party theme, a specific holiday, and more!

-Use this same concept to make edible sea glass for an ocean or under the sea themed party- guests LOVE this!
+I used this same concept to make edible sea glass for my daughter’s under the sea and mermaid parties.
+Guests LOVED this homemade hard candy!